Fresh Blueberry Pie

 I finally got around to making this pie the other day and it turned out as well as Mimi’s.
 I used the crust recipe with the original recipe whereas Mimi used a graham cracker crust.
-I like it a lot better with a regular pie crust rather than graham cracker crust.
+I like Pie a lot better with a regular pie crust rather than graham cracker crust.
 Although I prefer my own Homemade Pie Crust recipe over the one that came with the original recipe.
 For ease and convenience you can use a store-bought pie crust and bake it as well.

 If you’re looking for a new way to make Fresh Blueberry Pie then I recommend trying this version.
 You do have to refrigerate or freeze the pie before serving, and it is scrumptious this way–especially served with ice cream!
 My pictures depict whipped topping but either way this pie is great.

-Here’s a look at Fresh Blueberry Pie.
+Fresh Blueberry Pie is awesome.
 While you bake the pie crust, the blueberry pie filling is NOT baked!
 Half of the berries go into the pie shell fresh, and the other half are cooked into a sauce like canned blueberry pie filling.
-It really has a great taste.
+It really is spectacular.

-This pie needs to be refrigerated after it cools a little bit.
+Fresh Blueberry Pie needs to be refrigerated after it cools a little bit.
 Or you can freeze it as it will cut a lot easier.
 I usually refrigerate the pie about 4-6 hours before serving.